maheshkhanwalkar/circuitcc/README.md

 A number is a string made up of one or more numeric characters, with the restriction that there cannot be any leading zeros, e.g. 0 is fine, but 08 would be split into two tokens.
 The regex that would describe the set of acceptable identifiers would be: `0|([1-9][0-9]*)`

+### Whitespace

+Whitespace (space, tab, newline, carriage return) is ignored.

+### Comment

+The "//" denotes the start of a comment, which causes the lexer to ignore all characters that follow it until the next line is reached.
+Only single line comments are supported. (e.g. no /* */ multi-line comments)

 ## Scanning Algorithm